FIU's Dr. Aileen Marty On Omicron Variant: 'It Looks Like It's Going To Be Very Significantly Virulent And Very Transmissible'

 “The ones that went to college and those with the associate degrees that have more flexibility.
 Those will adapt very quickly.
 They’re already trained, but they just need a little bit of extra training, and they’ll adapt to the new virus.”

 “That’s very different from the monoclonal antibodies, and that happens in your body.
-And that’s why people who are fully vaccinated, like the individual who manifested this in California today, because they have enough antibodies to not go into having to be likely to have severe disease, and they adapt very quickly, they have the cells ready to adapt.”READ MORE: Local Leaders Recognize Surfside First Responders
+And that’s why people who are fully vaccinated, like the individual who manifested this in California today, because they have enough antibodies to not go into having to be likely to have severe disease, and they adapt very quickly, they have the cells ready to adapt.”READ MORE: Miami Dolphins Praise Rookies, Tua Tagovailoa's Accuracy

 Pastrana: “So that severity.
 It seems like the vaccine is helping that person in California.
 Symptoms so far, not too severe.
 Is that enough for you to breathe a sigh of relief or is it still really too easy or early to tell?
 We just heard another expert say they still need to know more about the virulence and how deadly this might be.”